Thymidine: Chemistry

+Function

-Deoxythymidine is non-toxic and as part of one of the four nucleosides in DNA it is a naturally occurring compound that exists in all living organisms and DNA viruses.
+Deoxythymidine is non-toxic and is part of one of the four nucleosides in DNA.
+It is a naturally occurring compound that exists in all living organisms and DNA viruses.
 Instead of thymidine, RNA contains uridine (uracil joined to ribose).
 Uracil is chemically very similar to thymine, which is also known as 5-methyluracil.
-Since thymine nucleotides are precursors of DNA (but not RNA), the prefix "deoxy" is often left out, i.e., deoxythymidine is often just called thymidine.
+Since thymine nucleotides are precursors of DNA (but not RNA), the prefix "deoxy" is often left out; i.e., deoxythymidine is often just called thymidine.

+Clinical significance

 Thymidine is listed as a chemical teratogen.

-Modified analogs
+Medical use

+As a pharmaceutical drug, deoxythymidine is known by the international nonproprietary name doxribtimine.
+Doxribtimine is a component of the medication doxecitine/doxribtimine used for the treatment of thymidine kinase 2 deficiency.